Importance of reading newspapers for Verbal ability preparationRahul Singh

 Click here to Learn from CAT Toppers and complete your IIM dream

 Important Newspaper sections to cover for your exams:

 The front page of the newspaper is reserved for important and breaking news, this will be mainly related to current events and happenings in India and around the world.
 Hence, be smart and identify and filter out which news is important and read only the relevant news which will help you in your preparation.
 Filter out all the irrelevant news and read the ones that matter.

-This section usually consists of local news that is usually at a small scale and irrelevant from the exam point of view.
+This section usually consists of local news that is usually on a small scale and irrelevant from the exam point of view.
 You can just skip this section, or go through it just for the sake of gaining knowledge.

 Editorial and Opinions:

 This is a very important section and is often neglected by students.
 Usually, everyone just focuses on the first few pages and skips the rest.
 However, you will find editorials usually on the last few pages of the newspaper.
 This section is written by experts, hence you can find an abundance of knowledge here, and can help you a lot in improving your vocabulary and language skills.